Pachamanca in Peru – Best of Peruvian cuisine!

 After 45 minutes or one hour, get your pans, bowl, and gloves to remove the hot stones and remove every layer carefully.

-Nothing is better than trying a piece of baked potato or meat right out of the oven, so have your hand clean and feel free to try first.
+Nothing is better than trying a piece of baked potato or meat right out of the oven, so have your hands clean and feel free to try first.
 It’s important to have all the tables set up ready, and as soon as you remove all the baking ingredients, you need to go to the table and eat when it is hot and tasty.

 You can accompany it with salads, sauces, vinaigrettes, wine, and Cerveza.
 We recommend having hot tea after meals to help with digestion.